Baked Apple Chips are a healthy snack recipe that will satisfy your craving for something sweet and crunchy. Slice, bake, and eat!

-Snack-lovers, listen up: I’ve got a HEALTHY, in-season snack recipe for you that’s not only crispy and satisfying, but easy, gluten-free, inexpensive, and perfect for little hands, too.
+Snack-lovers, listen up: I’ve got a HEALTHY, 1-ingredient snack recipe that’s not only crispy and satisfying, but easy, gluten-free, inexpensive, and perfect for little hands, too.

 ‘Tis the season for Baked Apple Chips!

 We are a house of snackers.
 There’s no way around it.
-Ben eats a salad almost every day for lunch so he comes home from work starving (say it with me, Ben: CARBS) I’m 35 weeks pregnant and am always hungry, and Lincoln’s 3.
+My husband eats a salad almost every day for lunch so he comes home from work starving (say it with me, honey: CARBS) I’m currently 35 weeks pregnant and am always hungry, and my oldest is 3.

 ‘Nuf said.